phil-straub/posigs/README.md

     bool posigs_handler_is_running(PosigsHandler * handler);
 ~~~

-for creating a singnal handler, terminating a signal handler and obtaining the current state of a
+for creating a signal handler, terminating a signal handler and obtaining the current state of a
-singal handler (running/not running), respectively.
+signal handler (running/not running), respectively.

 ### Creating a Signal Handler